Deregulation, debt, corruption, recession, and the Second Great Depression. Something must be done!

 something for nothing

 Have a close listen to David Cameron some time soon.
 He constantly repeats little trigger phrases that tap into what George Lakoff calls 'frames'.
 He tries to get them into every sentence.
-This is because, directly or indirectly, he has been advised by some of the most cunning evil geniuses from the advertising world.
+This is because, directly or indirectly, he has been advised by some of the most cunning evil geniuses from the advertising world.families

 Frames evoke emotional associations.
 So Cameron incessantly repeats 'hard working' and 'doing the right thing'.
 Everyone likes to think of themselves as hard working and doing the right thing.
 These are not Conservative values.
 But Cameron is using the advertising technique of constant repetition to associate the Conservative brand with these frames in our minds.